shutow/shared_mutex/README.md

 Basically, it implements multiple readers / one writer concept where any of the threads can be promoted to writer (and go back to reader) at any time.

-Also, there are three waiting strategies: `burn` - cycles the cpu, `wait` - sleeps for some given time, `yield` - switchs to another thread.
+Also, there are three waiting strategies: `burn` - cycles the cpu, `wait` - sleeps for some given time, `yield` - switches to another thread.

 See the tests for examples.